nephila/djangocms-installer/docs/libraries.rst

-In case of package installation failure you can simply install the correct library and execute ``aldryn-installer`` again with the same parameters; if the package is missing some funcationalities, you have to first deinstall it (`pip uninstall *package-name*`), install the correct library and the execute ``aldryn-installer`` again.
+In case of package installation failure you can simply install the correct library and execute ``aldryn-installer`` again with the same parameters; if the package is compiled with some functionality missing, you have to first deinstall it (`pip uninstall *package-name*`), then install the correct library and the execute ``aldryn-installer`` again.